본문 바로가기

 【ANTONYM】 active

-【ROOTs】 in; not act(ag); to go, drive, move ive; adjective suffix
+【ROOTs】 in; not act; to go, drive, move ive; adjective suffix

-【Etymology】 《Latin agereto lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement
+【Etymology】 《Latin agere[from Greek agein("to drive")] to lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement

 【DERIVATIVEs】 inactivate, inactively, inactiveness, inactivity, inactive